miquecg/elixir-ide/roles/arch_bootstrap/README.md

 ### facts
 This role sets two facts during execution.

-**`tarball_result`**
+**`bootstrap_release`**

-Registers the task result of downloading the tarball.
-It has the corresponding release date under the key `release`.
+Date formatted as '%Y.%m.01'.

 **`working_container`**

-ID of the container that was created.
-This value is dynamic to avoid collisions with any other container in the environment (e.g. previously created by this role).
+ID assigned to the container.
+It is a dynamic value to avoid collisions with any other existing container in the environment (e.g. previously created by this role).

 License
 -------